hex000000/makegroupworknotsuck/overview.md

-# Repertory Grid Technique, based in Personal Construct Psychology
+# Repertory Grid Technique
+## based in Personal Construct Psychology

 Repertory Grid Technique (RGT) was developed by psychologist George Kelly [1] as a sense-making tool based in the client’s reality, which could allow therapists to see that reality without imposing the therapist’s beliefs on the client (Fransella, Bell, & Bannister, 2004) [2].